Sbussiso/OpenSentry/README.md

 #### Using the included compose.yaml

-The repo includes a `compose.yaml` preconfigured to map `/dev/video0`, mount `./archives`, and set sane performance defaults.
+The repo includes a `compose.yaml` preconfigured to map `/dev/video0` and set sane performance defaults.

 ```bash
 # Build image and start the service (explicit daemon)